Savannah’s scenic jewels make this historic city remarkably beautiful and unforgettable.

 - Located in one of the oldest areas of the city, Warren Square is named in honor of General Joseph Warren, a Revolutionary War hero, and was added in 1790.
 Habersham & St. Julian Sts.

-- Liberty Square was laid out in 1799 and is named in honor of the Sons of Liberty and the victory over the British in the Revolutionary War.
+- Laid out in 1799, Liberty Square honors the Sons of Liberty and the victory over the British in the Revolutionary War.
 Only a portion of the square still exists.
 It is the site of the “Flame of Freedom” sculpture.
 Montgomery between State and York Sts.

-- Laid out by James Oglethorpe in 1733, it is one of the four original squares and was known as one of the more fashionable neighborhoods of the time.
+- Laid out by James Oglethorpe in 1733, it is one of the four original squares.
+It was a very fashionable neighborhoods of the time.
 Renamed in 1883 to honor the Telfair family, it is the only square honoring a family rather than an individual.
 It also contains a tribute to the Girl Scouts.
 Barnard & President Sts.

 - Originally called Percival Square, Wright Square is also the final resting place for Tomochichi, the Native American leader who helped General James Oglethorpe found the colony of Georgia.
 Bull & President Sts.